Skip to main content

 10 mg by mouth once daily in the morning, with or without food.

-The dosage may be increased to 20 mg once daily in people who tolerate the medication well.
+The dosage may be increased to 25 mg once daily after 4 to 12 weeks in people who tolerate the medication well and if needed to achieve glycemic goals

 Is Jardiance better than Ozempic?